Arcadia-Science/2024-auto-openraman/README.md

 This repo contains a Python package called `autoopenraman`.

-This package uses Micro-Manager and Pycro-Manager to interface with the OpenRaman spectrometer.
-It provides a UI for spectrum visualization and uses the Pycro-Manager backend to control additional hsrdware.
+This package interfaces with Wasatch Photonics spectrometers.
+It provides a CLI for acquisition and a GUI for live acquisition.

 ## Installation